-If you wish, you can change the primary mouse button (which also changes the secondary).
+You can change the primary mouse button (which also changes the secondary) if you wish.
 Remember that the change will also affect the touchpad.

 Here are the steps: